iCARKyawHeinTun/Wall_Follower/README.md

 roscore

-Open another terminal and launch the turtlebot3 empty world :
+Open another terminal and launch the turtlebot3 empty world using the following command lines:

 cd